conrad619/rakwireless-docs/docs/Product-Categories/WisTrio/RAK815/Datasheet/README.md

   caption="RAK815 Interface"
 />

-::: w
+:::tip 📝 NOTE
-The pin numbers in the succeeding tables are sorted from top to bottom as shown in the above figure.
+The pin numbers in the succeeding tables are sorted from top to bottom as shown Figure 4.
 :::

 ##### SWD Debug Interface